 Getting a pet isn’t just a nice to have.
 You’re not acquiring a possession, you’re inviting another living being to share your home.

-You have a responsibility to take care of it just like you would another human.
+You have a responsibility to take care of them just like you would another human.
 Better, actually, since they can’t open the fridge and make dinner for themselves.

 Which brings me back to my original point.